Suncoast Business Forum – CEO Interview Dr. Sandra Braham

 Serenity

-Serenity Age: 12 Years Old YFA – 105233422 Serenity is a bright and energetic Caucasian girl with a heart full of creativity and joy.
-She absolutely adores Bluey and never gets tired of watching the playful adventures.
-Whether she’s playing with her Barbies, collecting fun stickers, or drawing colorful pictures, Serenity loves expressing herself in creative ways.
+Serenity Age: 12 Years Old YFA – 105233422 Thank you for your interest in adopting a child with moderate to severe therapeutic or medical needs featured on the Gulf Coast JFCS Heart Gallery.
+Serenity is a bright and energetic Caucasian girl with a heart full of creativity and joy.
+Her favorite shows are Gracie’s Corner and Bluey and her favorite subjects are reading and writing.
+She also loves fashion design, collecting fun stickers, drawing, and playing with fidgets.
+Serenity absolutely adores dolls and has quite a collection.
+Each one has its own unique personality, and she loves imagining their stories, caring for them, and spending time bringing their worlds to life.
+She has a gentle, nurturing nature and shows kindness in everything she does.
 She’s always on the move and enjoys staying active—going to the park, running around, and just being a kid!
 Serenity thrives in environments where she can play, explore, and have fun while feeling safe and supported.
 What she dreams of most is a family who will be there for her through all of life’s ups and downs.
-A family that will cheer her on, encourage her creativity, and help her grow into the amazing person she’s meant to be....
+A family that will cheer her on, encourage her creativity, and help her grow into the amazing person she’s meant to be. ...

 Gulf Coast JFCS Partners with National Network to Support Federal Workers Now Navigating Private Sector